 This article was originally published at the beginning of 2023.
 This was before some of the most powerful functionalities were added.
 Much of the uses remain the same, but they got better and we now have a few more tricks at our disposal.
 This article will be very fun, I assure you.

 Everyday people are finding new and exciting ways to use the new AI software ChatGPT.
 There seem to be powerful case uses for every single area of work imaginable.
 Clever Amazon sellers have joined the ChatGPT wave and use it for their own business processes.

-Here are 10 of ways Amazon sellers can get started using ChatGPT today.
+Here are ways Amazon sellers can get started using ChatGPT today.

 Quick Word on ChatGPT

 ChatGPT is powerful but far from perfect.
 Use it as an assistant and not a full-blown replacement for yourself or your team.

 - Keep asking for more.
 ChatGPT can understand ongoing requests.
 If you get an output that you don't like, you can ask it to retry it or to change it.
 Get creative and try to speak to it like an actual person.
 You'll be surprised how well it will respond when you do this.